-Keep the location in mind.
+Keep the Location in Mind

 "Most venue rentals should include the standard items they showcase in their venue on a daily basis," explains Walkowicz.
 "For example, if they have lawn games set up during your tour, or a furnished lounge area by the entrance, you should be able to use those items on your wedding day."
 Other basics, like chairs, tables, flooring, staging, linens, tableware, flatware, and glassware, should be included in a standard rental (with the ability for you to rent upgraded versions to fit your vision).
-If a venue is a complete blank canvas and requires that you rent any and all items, basic and otherwise, you'll be adding a lot to your costs.
+If a venue is a completely blank canvas and requires that you rent any and all items, basic and otherwise, you'll be adding a lot to your costs.

 The portfolios and images you're looking at will usually feature the most highly designed events the venue has hosted, which means a big part of what transformed the space is rentals, not items the venue has in their own inventory.
 "You may see gorgeous chairs in all of the pictures you've spotted on Pinterest, then later find out that the chairs don't belong to the venue.
 Make sure to ask about what they do have in their inventory, what they can offer at an additional price, and what you'll have to rent on your own," Walkowicz explains.

-Understand the add-ons.
+Understand the Add-Ons

 Venues often have a standard set of items (like linens and flatware) that are included in the rental fee, as well as a nicer set that you can use for an additional fee.
 Be aware of what you're offered, what the costs are, and what you might need to bring in yourself—and don't be afraid to explore other options and find out if renting prettier linens from an outside company could come in at a lower price.

 Proposals can be covered in "++" notations, which can really up your cost by the time all things are considered.
-"Those '++' marks are for service fees, facility fees, labor and gratuity fees...the list goes on.
+"Those "++" marks are for service fees, facility fees, labor, and gratuity fees...the list goes on.
 Don't stop reading the proposal halfway through.
 Be sure to get a look at the overall cost, including those fees, to find out if the venue is really in your budget," says Walkowicz.

-Get to know the logistics.
+Get to Know the Logistics

 While stunning views or a picture-perfect ballroom may be what drew you to the venue in the first place, don't forget to think about how the venue will (or won't!) work for you.
 "Are the spaces big enough to hold your guest list?
 Is there a good rain back-up?
 Will you really be okay with seating 20 guests on the covered porch while everyone else is seated in the dining room if you go over your guest count?" asks Walkowicz.
 "It might look amazing in photographs, but don't forget to figure out if the venue actually fits what you're looking for.
-Even if it's a great deal and has some fantastic options included in the price, those way the venue affects your guests' experience might be enough to send you looking elsewhere."
+Even if it's a great deal and has some fantastic options included in the price, the way the venue affects your guests' experience might be enough to send you looking elsewhere."